PARTYMANX/partymod-mhpb/readme-partymod.txt

-PARTYMOD for MHPB 1.0
+PARTYMOD for Mat Hoffman's Pro BMX 1.0

-This is a patch for MHPB to improve its input handling as well as smooth out a few other parts of the PC port.
+This is a patch for Mat Hoffman's Pro BMX to improve its input handling as well as smooth out a few other parts of the PC port.
 The patch is designed to keep the game as original as possible, and leave its files unmodified.

 Features and Fixes